The Emergence of Bluetooth Low Energy

 By Scott Lester, 21 May 2015

-This blog is about Bluetooth Low Energy (BLE), which is the relatively new, lower-power version of the Bluetooth protocol.
+This blog is about BLE, which is the relatively new, lower-power version of the Bluetooth protocol.
 BLE was introduced in version 4.0 of the Bluetooth Core Specification, which was released in June 2010.
 The idea behind it was to redesign the Bluetooth protocol for low power consumption and cost, for use in a new set of applications.
 Crucially, BLE is not compatible with traditional Bluetooth, although the specification does allow for devices to implement either or both of the protocols.
 As we’ll show, the changes made to BLE allow it to work in a very different manner to traditional Bluetooth.It’s a technology that piqued the interest of our Research team, purely because of one interesting application: iBeacons.
 That initial spark has resulted in a few different strands of work, all of which are covered here.